jmriesen/rust-RSM/README.md

 ### General Thoughts on FFI
 Sometimes you just need functionality that was written in another programming language.
 There are a lot of invariants that need to be upheld, but it is manageable with the bindgen and cbindgen build tools.
-It is not something I would introduce into a project on a whim, but I would also not be afraid of adding it if I needed some specialized functionality.
+FFI is not something I would introduce into a project on a whim, but I would also not be afraid of adding it if I needed some specialized functionality.

 ## A/B and Property Based Testing
 A/B and Property Testing are two separate concepts, however in this project I frequently use them together.